|

 one pole for output) for safety.

-series/parallel for a 24 volt system.
+six volt batteries wired in series for a 24 volt system.

 The power from the charge controller goes through